nens/threedi-docs/source/b_grid.rst

 The grid
 -----------

-To allow flow to be computed numerically, space and time need to be discritised.
+To allow flow to be computed numerically, space and time need to be discretised.
 For time are time-steps defined, and for space is a grid defined.
 In the sections below we elaborate on the grid specified for computations in the 1D and in the 2D domain.

 Computational grid for 2D domain
 ===================================